|Module Title||PRODUCTION ANALYSIS 2|

 Lecture Content: the texts for analysis and discussion obviously differ from year to year depending on which

 productions are being offered in repertoire.
+Students will be notified of which productions have been chosen at the beginning of each semester which allows proper time to select and purchase the tickets.
 The Department tries to attain a balance in the type, genre and style of the text chosen focusing primarily on classical texts written before 1960.

 Seminar content: these will give students the opportunity to discuss and share their views and experiences of the productions seen and in particular identify the textual justification for production choices made.